orsonteodoro/oiledmachine-overlay/README.md

 *game-engines/godot - Open source alternative to the Unity Game Engine.
 This one is the 2.0 beta.
 It also installs the demos in /usr/share/godot.
 I recommend the platformer demo to test the sound and hardware accelerated opengl.

+*dev-embedded/modelsim - Ebuilds to help install it on Gentoo Linux.
+You still need to download the installer manually and place it into /usr/bin/distfiles.
+It will preform an unattended install with a desktop menu item and wrapper script /usr/bin/modelsim.
+Use desktop-menu-fix to properly run it on xfce4 menu or other window managers.

 TODO (NOT COMMITED):

 *media-video/libmtp - MTP/IP partial support.
 Currently patches are stored in seperate my /etc/portage/patches.
 No one has reverse engineered the save WIFI profile BLOB generation [possibly related to CryptUnprotectData() and WLANProfile XML format] to device given a plaintext WIFI password even in WINE.
 It uses GSSDP to broadcast presence.
 Transferring files over WIFI in Linux/libmtp does work but you need to have my patch and need the GUID of the PC/Transfer App.